 Snow & Ice Removal

-The St. Anthony Public Works Department (PW) monitors local radar and newscasts, along with seven-day, two-day and 24-hour forecasts.
-In addition, PW remains in communication with other local municipalities to remain prepared for ice/snow removal throughout St. Anthony.
+The Saint Anthony Village Public Works Department (PW) monitors local radar and newscasts, along with seven-day, two-day and 24-hour forecasts.
+In addition, we remain in communication with other local municipalities to be prepared for ice/snow removal throughout the Village.

 Sign up for snowplow notifications

-Residents can sign up for email and/or text notifications that indicate when City plows will begin clearing roads.
+Residents can SUBSCRIBE TO TEXT & EMAIL ALERTS that indicate when City plows will begin clearing roads.
 Plowing notifications will also be posted on the City website and via social media.

 Preparing for a snow/ice event